-For the three most recently completed financial years, the Company has declared the following: (i) on August 2, 2022, the Company announced a 6% dividend increase for its Common Shares effective for the third quarter 2022 dividend for an annualized dividend of \$2.32 per Common Share, (ii) on July 30, 2021, the Company announced a 6.8% dividend increase for its Common Shares effective for the third quarter 2021 dividend for an annualized dividend of \$2.19 per Common Share, (iii) on July 30, 2020, the Company announced a 6.8% dividend increase for its Common Shares effective for the third quarter 2020 dividend for an annualized dividend of \$2.05 per Common Share.
+For the three most recently completed financial years, the Company has declared the following: (i) on August 2, 2023, the Company announced a 6% dividend increase for its Common Shares effective for the third quarter 2023 dividend for an annualized dividend of \$2.46 per Common Share, (ii) on August 2, 2022, the Company announced a 6% dividend increase for its Common Shares effective for the third quarter 2022 dividend for an annualized dividend of \$2.32 per Common Shares effective for the third quarter 2021, the Company announced a 6.8% dividend increase for its Common Shares effective for the third quarter 2021 dividend for an annualized dividend of \$2.32 per Common Shares effective for the third quarter 2021 dividend for an annualized dividend of \$2.19 per Common Share.
 The payment of dividends is not guaranteed, however, and the amount and timing of any future dividends will be at the discretion of the Board after taking into account such factors as the Company's financial condition, results of operations, distributions from subsidiaries, current and anticipated cash needs, the requirements of any future financing agreements and other factors that the Board may deem relevant.

-Effective December 31, 2021, the Company suspended its DRIP for its Common Shares.
+On December 31, 2021, the Company suspended its DRIP for its Common Shares.
 Shareholders participating in the DRIP began receiving cash dividends on the January 31, 2022 payment date.
+On August 1, 2023, the Company reinstated the DRIP.
+Eligible shareholders were entitled to participate in the DRIP commencing with the Company's third quarter 2023 cash dividend.
 See "Common and Preferred Dividends - Dividend Reinvestment Plan".